 Thankfully, I had the comfort of being with a local guide like Gajendra who knew what he was doing and where to take me.
 We ate only at established food stalls so I had less to worry about.
 Sure, the panipuri with flavored water still worried me, but guess what?
 No Delhi belly even after consuming five.

 I thoroughly enjoyed this food tour and would happily recommend it to anyone visiting Delhi.
-It costs USD 40 per person, inclusive of all food and drink and transportation during the tour.
-Follow the link for more information and to book this Old Delhi Food Crawl with A Chef’s Tour.
+It costs USD 59 per person, inclusive of all food and drink and transportation during the tour.
+As described, it’s possible to book it directly with A Chef’s Tour but you may get a discount if you book it through Get Your Guide.

 A Chef’s Tour